sparkstj/cmmCompiler/README.md

 # Compiler-Labs

 This is a collection of compiler course labs, all together it would leads to a compiler of simplified version of C language, here we call it cmm.
-All labs are implemented using C and other tools that helps build compilers, such as flex for lexical analysis and Detailed descriptions of each lab is as follows.
+All labs are implemented using C and other tools that helps build compilers, such as flex and bison for lexical analysis.

-- Lab01 - Lexical and Syntax Analysis

-  - implemented basic lexical analysis of a cmm program in `lexical.l`, compile by command `flex lexical.l` .
-Support integer (hex/oct/dec), float-point number (exponential), id and reserved words, basic illegal integer error handling.

-  - implemented basic syntax analysis with bison, compile by command `bison -d syntax.y`.
-Support basic syntax error handling and grammar tree output with non-terminals' locations.

-  - some tests are in `/tests/...` and `/optional-tests/...`

-  - `main.c` contains some integration code.
-This overall lab can be compiled by makefile or use the following command lines.

-    -  ``` bison -d syntax.y
-      bison -d syntax.y
-      flex lexical.l
-      gcc main.c syntax.tab.c -ll -ly -o parser (for mac os) ./parser [test url]
-       ```
+This can be run in mac os environment with flex and bison installed.
+To compile, enter `make`.

+The executive file parser can be used as `./parser [*.cmm] [*.s]` to get a MIPS32 code file `*.s`.